 A printable form is available on our forms page.

-There is a commercial filming fee of $673 for a full day and $367 for a half or part day.
+There are two levels of commercial filming fees - full day, and half or part day.

 We also offer a low impact fee for filming permits that meet the following criteria:

 - The filming activity production crew is no more than 6 people (including cast/talent)

 - The equipment used must be not more than one camera, one tripod and one handheld sound recording equipment

 - Cause no interruption to pedestrians or vehicular traffic

 - No pedestrian or traffic management is required

 - No vehicle access to a location is required

 - No more than one park location is requested